On probabilistic identities and coset identities in pro-$p$ groups: Introduction

 \subsection{Main results}

-We say that a group word $w$ is an \emph{open coset identity} in a topological group $G$, if $w$ is satisfied on the coset of some open subgroup.
-In profinite groups open coset identities are exactly the coset identities as defined above.
-Our first main result shows that for $\sigma$-compact analytic groups over a non-archimedean local field $K$ the concepts of satisfying a probabilistic identity and satisfying a open coset identity coincide.
+We say that a group word $w$ is an \emph{open coset identity} in a topological group $G$, if $w$ is satisfied on a product of cosets of some open subgroup.
+In profinite groups open coset identities are coset identities as defined above.
+Our first main result shows that for $\sigma$-compact groups which are analytic over a non-archimedean local field $K$ the concepts of satisfying a probabilistic identity and satisfying a open coset identity coincide.

-\begin{thmABC} Let $G$ be a $\sigma$-compact $K$-analytic group.
+\begin{thmABC} Let $K$ be a non-archimedean local field and let $G$ be a $\sigma$-compact $K$-analytic group.
 If $w$ is a probabilistic identity for $G$, then $w$ is an open coset identity. \end{thmABC}

 One of the most studied classes of finitely generated pro-$p$ groups is that of $K$-analytic pro-$p$ groups, for $K$ a non-archimedean local field; for instance, closed pro-$p$ subgroups of $\mathrm{GL}_n(\mathbb{Z}_p)$ and $\mathrm{GL}_n(\mathbb{F}_p[\![t]\!])$ are such examples.
 Here we show that a probabilistic Tits alternative holds for this class.
-By \cite[Thm.~1.3]{BG} the following corollary immediately follows.
+By \cite[Thm.~1.3]{BG} and \cite[Proposition 5.1]{JZ02}, the following corollary immediately follows.
+We thank Andoni Zozaya for pointing out to us Jaikin--Zapirain's result.

-\begin{corABC} Let $G$ be a compact subgroup of $\mathrm{GL}_n(K)$ for a local field $K$.
+\begin{corABC} Let $G$ be a compact $K$-analytic group for a local field $K$.
 Then $G$ is either virtually solvable or randomly free.
 In particular, a $p$-adic analytic pro-$p$ group is either solvable or it is randomly free. \end{corABC}

 The proof of \cref{thm:analytic} is of analytic flavour and relies on the Weierstra\ss{} Preparation Theorem.
 Using \cref{cor:3.5} we can also give a new proof of \cite[Thm.~1.4]{LS16}, showing that a linear group satisfying a probabilistic identity must also satisfy a coset identity; see \cref{cor:general_LS_1.4}.
 Note that our argument also applies to probabilistic identities with parameters.